ESTA Visa Application Guide

 - You will be asked whether, on any previous periods of time spent in the USA, you have stayed longer than the amount of time granted to you by the US government.

 - Finally, you will be asked whether you have travelled to, or been present in Iraq, Syria, Iran, Sudan, Libya, Somalia or Yemen, on or after 1 March 2011.
 These countries are seen to carry a security risk by the US authorities.
+You will also be asked if you have traveled to or stayed in Cuba since January 12, 2021.

 It is always advised to be completely open and honest when completing your application to avoid any future allegations of misrepresentation or fraud.